netdata/netdata/docs/collect/container-metrics.md

 visualizations about the CPU, memory, disk, and network utilization of all running containers on the host system with zero configuration.

 Netdata also collects metrics from applications running inside of Docker containers.
-Let's say you created a MySQL database container using `docker run --name some-mysql -e MYSQL_ROOT_PASSWORD=my-secret-pw -d mysql:tag`.
-By default, this container exposes metrics on port 3306.
+For example, if you create a MySQL database container using `docker run --name some-mysql -e MYSQL_ROOT_PASSWORD=my-secret-pw -d mysql:tag`, it exposes metrics on port 3306.
 You can configure the [MySQL collector](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/mysql) to look at `127.0.0.0:3306` for MySQL metrics: